Calvin Klein Inc. Stands By A$AP Rocky as He Stands Trial in Stockholm

 Although representatives for Artica Arbox recently sent press material featuring a photo of the rapper front row with Cristiano Minchio, executives at the company declined to comment on his current situation.
 A spokesman for the brand said Friday that neither she nor designer Irene Roth were available to comment.
 He did not acknowledge a follow-up request for comment.
 The hip-hop artist stopped by the Artica Arbox dinner in Paris to support his friend Roth in launching her men’s line.

-In addition, a spokeswoman for Selfridges did not acknowledge requests for comment.
+In addition, executives at Selfridges declined comment.
 In 2017, the retailer partnered with the musician for a limited-edition AWGE bodega in the basement of its London flagship.
 Representatives for Simons and Jeremy Scott also did not acknowledge requests for comment.